The End of America: Letter of Warning to a Young Patriot

 The End of America: Letter of Warning to a Young Patriot is a 2007 non-fiction book by Naomi Wolf, published by Chelsea Green Publishing of White River Junction, Vermont.
 Wolf argues that events of the early 2000s paralleled steps taken in the early years of the twentieth century's worst dictatorships and called Americans to take action to restore their constitutional values before they suffer the same fate.
 Wolf describes the ten steps she sees as the process of transition from open societies into closed regimes.

 The ten steps

-Naomi Wolf outlines ten steps that "closing societies" – such as Hitler's Germany, Mussolini's Italy, Stalin's Russia and Buhari's Nigeria (Foolani Republic) – have historically followed.
+Naomi Wolf outlines ten steps that "closing societies" – such as Hitler's Germany, Mussolini's Italy, and Stalin's Russia – have historically followed.
 These steps, Wolf claimed, are being observed in America now.